Delphibets-Dev/delphibets-docs/index.md

 #### Oracle-Based Calculation:
 - **Ociswap DEX Oracle**:
-  - **Method**: TWAP (Time-Weighted Average Price) over 15 minutes.
+  - **Method**: TWAP (Time-Weighted Average Price) over 5 minutes.
   - **Details**: The price is averaged over trades on the Ociswap DEX to determine the final settlement price.
+Further details are available on the [Ociswap DEX](https://github.com/ociswap) Oracle repository soon.

+- **Religant Price Feed Oracle**:
+  - **Method**: WAP (Weighted Average Price).
+  - **Details**: The Religant Oracle protocol enables a decentralized feed of price data.
+A set of data nodes query exchanges for up-to-date transactions and submit feed updates to the contract, which employs a consensus mechanism to determine the aggregate price.
+Data nodes running the Religant node backend software submit feed updates either on a regular interval (if the price is stable), or as soon as the new aggregate price calculated by a node exceeds a specific divergence threshold.
+At this time, the divergence threshold is set at 2%.
+This guarantees that the rate retrieved from the Religant oracle component's feed is always within 2% of the rates being used in real transactions on real exchanges.
+Further details are available on the [Religant Price Feed Oracle](https://github.com/mlabs-haskell/religant-integration-example) repository.

 ## Fees
 - **Protocol Fee**: A fixed fee of 1.5% is taken from the total pool.